masterLazy/mLib/README.md

 # mLib
 Welcome to use mLib! mLib is a library that includes functions and classes coded by me.
 Maybe there're some treasure functions you are looking for here!
 My projects are almost using it. mLib is under MIT License.

 To use mLib in your code, you need to install Visual C++, because mLib is using it.
-If you choose Visual Studio as your IDE, you don't need to install it in addition. mMath and mCode is not using Visual C++, and you can compile them with standard C++.
+If you choose Visual Studio as your IDE, you don't need to install it in addition. mMath and mCode are not using Visual C++, and you can compile them with standard C++.

 Note: The earlier introducions (including release introductions) are Chinese.
 The new ones will be English.